-As Education Manager for The Society of Writers to Her Majesty’s Signet (The WS Society) from 2004 - 2007, Lindsay's interest in legal education grew.
-That post also gave her insight into the world of legal practice, the routes into the profession and the relationship between the two.
+As Education Manager at The Society of Writers to Her Majesty’s Signet (The WS Society) Lindsay's interest in legal education grew.
+That post also gave her insight into legal practice, the various routes into the profession and the relationship between the two.

-Lindsay has a BA Law from (Edinburgh) Napier University and a Postgraduate Certificate in University Teaching from The University of Edinburgh.
-She is also a Fellow of the Higher Education Academy, and is currently working towards Senior Fellowship (2019).
+Lindsay’s undergraduate degree is law ((Edinburgh) Napier University) and she also holds a Postgraduate Certificate in University Teaching from The University of Edinburgh.
+Lindsay is also a Fellow of the Higher Education Academy, and is currently working towards Senior Fellowship (2019).

 Widening Participation (WP)

 The University is committed to equality of opportunity and to admit students from all backgrounds with the ability and potential to benefit from, and succeed in, its undergraduate programmes of study.
 Edinburgh Law School has a wide-ranging programme of widening participation activity from Primary School to final years of Secondary School and beyond.
-We work as part of the Pathways to the Professions team and run workshops in support of every WP initiative the university runs or is involved with.
+We work as part of the Access to the Professions (with Reach: Scotland) team and run workshops in support of most WP initiatives the university runs or is involved with.

-Paramount within this work is providing support for all our LLB students once on-course and this is done through programmes such as the School's Peer Assisted Learning Scheme (LawPALS), its Honours counterpart LawPALSHons, Solicitor Links for Undergraduate Guidance (SLUG) and LawPREP (an online resource to help students prepare to study law).
-Enquiries about any of these projects should be directed to Lindsay.
+Paramount within this work is providing support for all our LLB students once on-course and this is done through programmes such as the School's Peer Assisted Learning Scheme (LawPALS), its Honours counterpart LawPALSHons.
+Lindsay is currently developing a pilot (summer 2019) project aimed at easing transition from prior study to LLB study.

-Lindsay Jack 'Opening Up The Law: Show them they can do it' (2014) Journal of the Law Society of Scotland P40 Vol 59 No 7
+Rob Marrs, Robert Powell, Lindsay Jack, 'Opening up the law: Show them they can do it', (2014), Journal of the Law Society of Scotland, Vol 59, pp 40

 Abstract: This article looks at Widening Participation in the context of the legal profession and thinks about future developments and potential barriers.